New Horizon Family Health Services serves all patients regardless of ability to pay. However, services are not provided free of charge.

 Determining your eligibility for the sliding fee discount requires verification of your income.
 This information must be updated at least annually to continue your participation in the program.
 This information is only used to calculate your discount and is kept completely confidential.

 Sliding fee discounts for essential services are offered based upon family size and income.
 Proof of income is required.
 You may apply for sliding-fee discount at the front desk.

 How do I qualify?

 If you wish to apply for the Sliding Fee Discount you MUST show proof of gross annual income for all immediate family members living in your household.
 Gross income is ALL income from ALL sources before taxes.
-Applicants should provide a copy of either three consecutive pay stubs, or the previous years income tax return or W-2 form.

-Documentation Required for Sliding Fee Application
+Acceptable Income Documentation for Sliding Fee Application Includes:

 There may be some circumstances when it is important that a patient be seen but does not have income documentation during their visit.
 A patient may apply using a self-declaration form.

 New or established patients can use a self-declaration form.
 Patients can use the self-declaration from one time in a rolling calendar year.
 The sliding fee designation expires after 10 days and on day 11, if the patient does not have sufficient income documents, he/she will be self-pay with no discount on the services rendered.